The best photo is often the difference is as clear as Night and Day

 [X-E2, XF18-55mmF2.8-4 R LM OIS, Mode = Aperture Priority, ISO 5000, 1/60, ƒ/4, (35mm = 83)]

-My suggestion for any photographer who has a Christmas tree and a tripod is to take time and record some of your ornaments and maybe just post them to your Facebook, Instagram, Twitter or Pinterest account.
-I have gotten more comments about these than many other posts I have done.
+My suggestion for any photographer with a Christmas tree and a tripod is to record some of your ornaments and maybe post them to your Facebook, Instagram, Twitter, or Pinterest account.
+I have gotten more comments about these than on many other posts.

-Maybe the reason is the ornaments is something many of us collect and understand.
+Maybe the reason is something many of us collect and don’t understand.

 Christmas season photos